yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 * Be sure you have [Prepared AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/index.html)
 * You will need a basic knowledge of Axway API Management solution:

-    * where the solution is running (host / port / path to the logs / users)
+    * Where the solution is running (host / port / path to the logs / users)
-    * how to create / publish and API
+    * How to create / publish and API
-    * how to call an API
+    * How to call an API

 ## Objectives